 Many reasons can explain the development of Acadia of the Lands and Forests community.
 All Acadians initially came from Europe.
-From the time they first arrived until the Deportation, the Acadian population was concentrated in Nova Scotia, which was known, at the time, as Acadia.
+From the time they first arrived until the Deportation, the Acadian population was concentrated in Nova Scotia which, was known, at the time, as Acadia.

 The Great Upheaval in 1755 and the deportations that followed dispersed the Acadians all over the world.
 They arrived in Madawaska in 1785.
 There, they settled in three main regions.
 Several factors explain why Acadia of the Lands and Forests was populated by Acadians and still is to this day.

 That was a key moment for modern Acadia and its location.
-The arrival of Loyalists and the creation of New-Brunswick are directly linked to the creation of Saint-Basile, the cradle of Madawaska.
+The arrival of Loyalists and the creation of New-Brunswick are directly linked with the creation of Saint-Basile, the cradle of Madawaska.
 Later, the Acadian population would establish itself in the surrounding regions.

-It important to remember that the frontier between Maine and New-Brunswick was established definitively only in 1842 with the signing of the Webster-Ashburton Treaty.
+It important to remember that the frontier between Maine and New-Brunswick was only established definitively in 1842 with the signing of the Webster-Ashburton Treaty.

-Other Acadians chose to go to the Unitedm States, either to escape the Deportation, to claim land that they obtained or to migrate in search of better living conditions.
+Other Acadians chose to go to the United-States, either to escape from the Deportation, to claim land that they obtained or to migrate in search of better living conditions.
 Maine’s population expanded in that way.
 The colonisation factors are very similar for the three regions of Acadia of the Lands and Forests.
 The economy, war and frontiers played a great role in the social, economic and political development of the regions that we know and live in today.